‘Skillogy’ began with a question…

 Take a look at the HARD FACTS

-HARD FACT 1: Today, more than ever before, the focus is on transferable soft skills.
+HARD FACT 1: Today, more than ever before, the focus is on transferable human-centric skills.

 WHY?
 It requires more than technical skills, alone, to develop high-performing talent.

-HARD FACT 2: Roles and responsibilities require a raft of skills in differing combinations .
+HARD FACT 2: Roles and responsibilities require a raft of human-centric skills in differing combinations .

 WHY?
 Behavioural, inter-personal and process skills underpin leadership and talent development.